Heather King, Phd

 I worked for three professors at IIT; with Dr. Jialing Xiang studying apoptosis as it relates to cancer, with Dr. Nick Menhart studying gene networks, and with Dr. Tom Irving studying stretch activation in cardiac muscle.

-Heather King, Phd Education Details
+Heather King, Phd education

 University Of Chicago

-Biology
+Bs, Biology

 Illinois Institute Of Technology

-Frequently Asked Questions about Heather King, Phd
+Frequently asked questions about Heather King, Phd

 What company does Heather King, Phd work for?

-Heather King, Phd works for Impact Genome
+Heather King, Phd works for Impact Genome.

 What schools did Heather King, Phd attend?